SolangeUG/toolkitten/summer-of-code/week-02/wk2-hackathon-submissions/README.md

 - `dictionary.txt`: the dictionary text file used for this project

 **To run the program:**
-- Download and unzip this `toolkitten` project source code..
+- Download and unzip the `soc2h-bs-sug-ll-al.zip` file.
-- From a command line window, navigate to the (newly unzipped) project root folder, and then into the `summer-of-code/week-02/boggle-solver` subfolder.
+- From a command line window, navigate to the (newly unzipped) `soc2h-bs-sug-ll-al` folder.
 - Launch the application by running `python main.py`.